EthanOConnor/streamvis/notes/SCRUTINY.md

   - `web/main.js` now calibrates `charFactor` from the same real DOM measurement and targets the full 59‑column wide header in portrait (62 in landscape) before allowing column drops.
 - **Residual risk**: If a user applies custom fonts or zoom levels that break monospace assumptions, measured factor should still track it, but we may want a small “fit safety margin” knob if we see edge cases; tracked in backlog if it resurfaces.

+## 2025-12-11 – Cadence model re-prioritized

+- **Change**: Adaptive polling now assumes observation cadences are multiples of 15 minutes (typ.
+15/30/60) and snaps learned intervals to the best‑supported multiple (`cadence_mult`) once ≥3 deltas/backfill points agree.
+- **Why it matters**: The old 8‑minute prior + free‑form EWMA could take many hours to converge on hourly gauges, and missed updates would bias the mean upward in ways that degraded low‑latency windowing.
+The grid prior yields faster convergence and more stable ETA predictions.
+- **Correctness checks**:
+  - Snapping only occurs when deltas land within ±3 minutes of a 15‑minute multiple and when the divisible‑multiple fit exceeds 0.6.
+  - If a station deviates from grid behavior, fit drops and we clear `cadence_mult`, reverting to EWMA of raw deltas.
+- **Residual risks / follow‑ups**:
+  - If a gauge has a stable cadence that is not a 15‑minute multiple (rare), it should remain in EWMA mode, but a sustained near‑grid cadence could still “snap” incorrectly if jitter stays within tolerance; tune thresholds if this appears.
+  - We do not yet estimate a separate phase offset; predictions are anchored to the last observed timestamp.
+If we see systematic phase drift (e.g., timestamps jittering around a boundary), consider adding a robust per‑gauge phase estimator.
+Logged in backlog if needed.

 ## 2025-12-10 – Meta scrutinizer refinement

 - **Critical – TUI trend crash when stages are absent** (`streamvis.py:1219`–`1225`): `dh` is only set when stage data exists, yet the flow trend divides by `dh` regardless.
 A flow-only gauge would raise `UnboundLocalError`.
 Seed `dh` from the time span of the flow samples (or default to `1.0`) before either trend calculation.